botsquad/bubble-match/README.md

 `hello _ world`

-The standalone occurence of `_` matches 0-5 of any available token, non-greedy.
+The standalone occurrence of `_` matches 0-5 of any available token, non-greedy.
 This can be used in places where you expect a few tokens to occur but you don't care about the tokens.